Virtual Reality Institute

 - Use advanced industry-grade hardware and software

-- Explore how VR is being used in various industries
+- Explore how VR is being used to innovate various industries and improve operations

 - Learn how VR is disrupting the industry and changing the world

-- Use and experiment with several types of VR devices
+- Use and experiment with several types of VR content

 *Hands-on experiences are subject to change.